No description

 • Embedded database migrations applied on service startup.

-• NVD and CISA KEV feed sync that persists CVE metadata, known-exploited indicators, and source status.
+• NVD, CISA KEV, Ubuntu OSV, and Red Hat Security Data feed sync that persists CVE metadata, known-exploited indicators, affected package metadata, and source status.

 • Extracted distro package version comparison and matching logic.